An average case efficient algorithm for solving two-variable linear Diophantine equations: Notations

 \section{Notations}

-We use function call, recursive function call, and recursive call interchangeably throughout this paper.
-All the terms refer to the same thing here, because the function (in DEA-R or in EEA-R) that we refer to is recursive.
+Throughout this paper, we write recursive function call or recursive call to refer to a call to a recursive function.
+Both the terms represent the same kind of function here, because the function (in DEA-R or in EEA-R) that we refer to is recursive.
 For the convenience of the readers, in table \ref{tab:my_label} we list the various notations used.

 We denote the solution of Diophantine equation $ax+by=c$ by $(x,y)$ and general solution by $(x+m\frac{b}{gcd(a,b)}, y-m\frac{a}{gcd(a,b)})$ for any integer variable $m$.
 It is well known that, if a linear Diophantine equation is solvable, it has infinite solutions.
 In the general solution, $m$ varies and thus the general solution represents all the solutions of the Diophantine equation.